apollographql/graphql-subscriptions/README.md

 `npm install graphql-subscriptions`

-This package should be used with a network transport, for example [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).
+>This package should be used with a network transport, for example [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws).

 ### Getting started